šŸ¤– Bot Detection guide

 JavaScript agent

-The JavaScript agent is a universal client-side SDK that collects different browser information and then sends it to the Fingerprint Pro backend.
+The JavaScript agent is a universal client-side SDK that collects different browser information and then sends it to the Fingerprint backend.
 The library returns an object with multiple fields, but for Bot Detection scenario, only the requestId is important for further server-side request processing.
 Other information is specific to the Identification product and is useful if this product is activated for your application.

 Bot Detection and JavaScript agent versions